-2. The President shall sign and promulgate the law or return it to the Parliament with justified remarks within 2 weeks.
+2. The President of Georgia shall sign and promulgate the law or return it to the Parliament with justified remarks within 2 weeks.

-3. If the President returns the law, the Parliament shall put the President's remarks to a vote.
+3. If the President of Georgia returns the law, the Parliament shall put the President's remarks to a vote.
 Adoption of remarks, requires the same number of votes as for initial adoption of this type of law.
-If remarks are adopted, the final version of the law shall be submitted to the President within 5 days for who signs and promulgates it within 5 days.
+If remarks are adopted, the final version of the law shall be submitted to the President of Georgia within 5 days for who signs and promulgates it within 5 days.

 4. If the Parliament rejects the President's remarks, an initial version of the law shall be put to a vote.
-An organic law or a law shall be considered adopted if it is supported by a majority of full composition of Parliament.
-A law shall be submitted to the President within 3 days who signs and promulgates it within 5 days.
+An organic law or a law shall be considered adopted if it is supported by a majority of full composition of Parliament, except organic law prescribed in Article 19, paragraph 4 of the Constitution, which will be considered adopted, if supported by no less than two-thirds of full composition of the Parliament.
+A law shall be submitted to the President of Georgia within 3 days who signs and promulgates it within 5 days.

-5. A law on amending Constitution that was adopted by two-thirds of full composition of the Parliament, shall be signed by the President of Georgia within 5 days after submission, without the right to return it to the Parliament with remarks.
+5. A constitutional law on amending Constitution that was adopted by two-thirds of full composition of the Parliament, shall be signed and promulgated by the President of Georgia within 5 days after submission, without the right to return it to the Parliament with remarks.

-6. If the President does not sign the law, nor return it to Parliament with justified remarks within the timeframe defined in Paragraph 2 of this Article, nor promulgate it within the timeframe defined in Paragraphs 3, 4 or 5 of this Article, the Chairperson of Parliament shall sign and promulgate it within 5 days after this timeframe expires.
+6. If the President of Georgia does not sign the law, nor return it to Parliament with justified remarks within the timeframe defined in Paragraph 2 of this Article, nor promulgate it within the timeframe defined in Paragraphs 3, 4 or 5 of this Article, the Chairperson of Parliament shall sign and promulgate it within 5 days after this timeframe expires.

-7. A law shall enter into force on the 15th day from its promulgation in the Legislative Herald of Georgia official organ unless another date is defined by the same law.
+7. A law shall enter into force on the 15th day from its promulgation in the official organ unless another date is defined by the same law.